-Financial Big Data Cluster (FBDC) – Use Case: Sustainable Finance (SUSFI)
+safe Financial Big Data Cluster (safeFBDC) – Use Case: Sustainable Finance

 Description of Project

-The Frankfurt School contributes to two of the five uses, Sustainable Finance and AI-based Monetary Policy.
-The FS-UNEP Centre leads the Sustainable Finance uses case, supported by the Helaba bank and the Main Incubator and further strategic partners.
-The aim of the use case is to improve the currently often insufficient availability and quality of ESG data and to establish a local ESG data platform.
-The central approach is to test and further develop innovative AI and ML methods both to close identified ESG data gaps and to develop new methods for ESG data generation.
-Financial market participants, especially banks, should thus be able to better integrate sustainability risks into their operational risk modeling and relevant decision-making processes.
+The Frankfurt School-UNEP Centre leads the Sustainable Finance uses case, supported by the Helaba bank, Deloitte and further strategic partners.
+The aim of the use case is to improve the currently often insufficient availability and quality of ESG data.
+The central approach is to test and further develop innovative AI and ML methods to improve the consideration of ESG risks in financial institutions’ credit and investment decisions.
+The work of the Frankfurt School researchers is organised in three workstreams:

-Learn more about the FBDC project on the website of the German Federal Ministry for Economic Affairs and Energy and TechQuartier, the project coordinator.
+Learn more about the FBDC project on the official project website.